dabeaz/curio/README.rst

 **Q: Is there a Curio sticker?**

-A: No.
+A: No. However, you can make a `stencil <https://www.youtube.com/watch?v=jOW1X8-_7eI>`_

 **Q: How big is curio?**

 A: The complete library currently consists of about 3200 statements as reported in coverage tests.

-**Q: I see these warnings about not using Curio.
+**Q: I see various warnings about not using Curio.
 What should I do?**

 A: Has programming taught you nothing?
 Warnings are meant to be ignored.
 Of course you should use Curio.
+However, be aware that the main reason you shouldn't be using Curio is that you should be using it.

 **Q: Can I contribute?**